Itera/java-test/readme.md

 ## Design for testing

-* Follow SOLID - well designed code is usually easier to test
+* Follow SOLID - well-designed code is usually easier to test
 * Injection - prefer constructor to setters or injected properties
 * Unit tests give more value where they test logic rather than boilerplate
 * Structure of a test